sraisty/tmg-react/README.md

 apps via Meteor's Cordova integration (with Iconic or React Native for the UI design).
 * Aiming toward a solution that can operate with spotty connectivity, but this is primarily a CONNECTED solution because the cloud enables sharing and mobility, our application's CORE VALUE.

+### Development / Build Workflow Overview

+## Application Architecture
 ### Meteor
   * MongoDB is the server-side database, and Meteor provides miniMongo as the client-side database that is kept in sync with the server MongoDB.
-  * Meteor has a built-in builder that automatically compiles and minifies javascript and CSS files.
-So no need to use Gulp or Grunt or Webpack or whatever.
+  * Meteor has a built-in builder that automatically compiles and minifies javascript and style  files.
+  	* So no need to use Gulp or Grunt or Webpack or whatever.
-  * We are using LESS files for the styles
+  * We're using LESS files for the styles.
+Meteor automatically compiles these.

-* Mocha is the overall testing framework.
+### Front-End

-### Theme
+#### Theme
 * For the style, we use the [Angle theme from wrapbootstrap.com](https://wrapbootstrap.com/theme/angle-bootstrap-admin-template-WB04HF123), react variation.
 View the [preview here](http://themicon.co/theme/angle/v3.6/reactjs/).
 	* The help and support for this theme are very limited, but can be found in the comments on [THIS PAGE](https://wrapbootstrap.com/theme/angle-bootstrap-admin-template-WB04HF123/comments).
 * Meteor isn't playing nice with the SASS or SCSS files that are part of the Angle-React theme, so we are using LESS files that are taken from the Angle-Meteor-Angular theme.